aanmeba/aanmeba/README.md

 ### Hi there 👋

+## Jungah

+### /dʒu:ŋ-ɒ/

+This is Jungah!
+Welcome to my GitHub👀!

+I'm learning coding to become a full-stack developer🌱

+Wish me luck!🤞😆🤞

 <!--
 **aanmeba/aanmeba** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.